 - Address: 2000 Szentendre, Vastagh György St. 1.

 #3 Szentendre Main Square

-Near the square you will find the previously mentioned kovács Margit Museum, the Blagovesztenszkaj orthodox church, the Szentendrei Gallery, the Kmetty Museum and the Kálmár Cross.
+Near the square, you will find the previously mentioned kovács Margit Museum, the Blagovesztenszkaj orthodox church, the Szentendre Gallery, the Kmetty Museum, and the Kálmár Cross.
 If you don’t have time to admire the buildings from the inside, drink a coffee in one of the cafés, and let yourself immerse in the square’s vibe.

 #4 Szentendre Old Town

-The old town is home to many cultural and artistic programmes during the summer.
-Such as the Szentendre Day and Night Festival, when the gates open, and every street is flooded by merchants, craftsmen, and programmes with music and dancing.
+The old town is home to many cultural and artistic programs during the summer.
+Such as the Szentendre Day and Night Festival, when the gates open, and every street is flooded by merchants, craftsmen, and events with music and dancing.

 #5 Ferenczy Museum Centre

 The Ferenczy Museum preserves the local historical monuments of the city and houses 20th century, modern and contemporary exhibitions.
-The museum and centre awaits visitors with constantly changing temporary and permanent exhibitions.
+The museum and center await visitors with constantly changing temporary and permanent exhibitions.

-At the moment 10 museums belong to the centre
+At the moment 10 museums belong to the center

 - Ferenczy Museum